k8af/fvtt-buster-Dockerfile/README.md

 # Foundry VTT Docker container on Debian 10
+## Intro - What we have here ?
-Lets create a secure linux debian based docker container for a Foundry VTT environment.
+We will build a secure linux debian based docker container for a Foundry VTT environment.
 Foundry VTT is my favourite virtual tabletop system to play online with friends.
+Debian is my favourite linux distribution, so I combined my favs to gain a service solution.

 ----

-### Project Aims
+## Project Aims
 The project aim is to provide a basic workflow for a reliable docker container to start FoundryVTT on Debian 10 (slim) docker container.

-### Iterating workflow objects
+## Iterating workflow objects
 | ID | Object | Description |
 | - | - | - |
 | 0 | Git Repository | create repository on github |